Activity

 Show a real wood bug.
 Ask if students have seen them before in parks or gardens.

-Class discussion of the needs of wood bugs (food, water and shelter), including where they like to hide, and what they like to eat.
-This discussion can be based on experiments done in class (see other activities in the lesson plan), and/or by a walk outdoors to find and observe wood bugs in their natural environment (wood bugs are easily found in the fall or spring under logs and rocks in gardens and forests).
+Class discussion of the needs of wood bugs, based on students' knowledge or observation of wood bugs in their natural environment (wood bugs are often found in the fall or spring under logs and rocks in gardens and forests).

-Students build and maintain a habitat that satisfies the needs of wood bugs:
+Build or show a habitat which satisfies the needs of wood bugs:

-A layer of damp sand will keep the environment moist.
+A layer of damp sand keeps the air moist.
+Wood bugs do not like puddles, but they need a damp environment.
 Keep the sand damp (but not soggy - it is easy to make it too wet).
 Sprinkle drying sand with dechlorinated water (tap water let to sit for a couple of days).

 Food is vegetables (they love potato), also fresh leaves such as lettuce, and optionally some partway rotted leaves.
 Remove any food that becomes mouldy.